-Step 1: Place your cursor in the Cortana search box, type Disk Cleanup, and then select Disk Cleanup from the resulting list to open the utility.
+Step 1: Place your cursor in the Windows search box, type “disk cleanup,” and then select Disk Cleanup from the resulting list to open the utility.

 Step 2: If the Disk Cleanup: Drive Selection dialog box appears, select the hard disk drive that you want to clean up, and then click OK.

-Step 4: Click the Disk Cleanup tab, and then select the check boxes for the files you want to delete.
+Step 4: Select the checkboxes for the files you want to delete.

-Step 1: Right-click the Start button, then click Control Panel.
+Step 1: Right-click the Start button, then click Settings.

 Step 4: Follow any instructions, which can vary by application.

 Windows has a number of components that aren’t needed for all users, such as Internet Information Services for hosting websites and Hyper-V in Windows 10 for running virtual machines.
-Not everyone needs all of these components installed and running, however, and so it’s not a bad idea to take a look at which are installed and uninstall any that you don’t need.
 This is another area where you’ll want to be careful to avoid turning something off that might be needed.
-That said, here’s how to turn off unneeded Windows features:
+If they aren’t needed, though, why not get rid of them?
+Here’s how to turn off unneeded Windows features:

 Step 4: Uncheck any Windows features that you don’t need, and hit OK.